Kristina01111000/Drws_site/README.md

 	I think the youtube picture should be whatever the icon you choose for 4elementdoctor everywhere else is, also the tiktok

 5/30
-- Find a better image for the youtube slide
 - Menu: Self-Renewal System; dropdown with: Wellness Check, 30 Day Challenge; Then Full System
 - Add it to the programs tab at the top, and at the button in the dropdown
 - In dropdown Full system, learning program, video collections, takes them to patreon
 - Make a sub menu that brings them to the same page, with a different anchor point

-check links etc on kindle before next week look at images on homeslide on kindle to make sure it was an airplane problem go over the new page again before meeting

 6/27
 - Copy paste the https://drwalsdorf.com/my-programs/ page into the get started page, call it getting started on the drop down